 Of Fire and Stars by Audrey Coulthurst – Apparently this one is in stock at my library network, so hopefully I can get my hands on it soon.
 Queer princesses?
 Hell, yes.

 27 Hours by Tristina Wright – A cool science fiction plot with a queer ensemble cast.
 Also, I love Tristina as a person so I’m excited to get my hands on this when it comes out.
+(Edit: I’ve read this now and had mixed feelings about the racial issues and ace rep but liked the rest of the queer rep, including the bisexuality.
+Here’s my review.)

 Not Your Sidekick by C.B.
 Lee – I’ve been meaning to read this one forever but something always gets in the way.
 I’m going to get my hands on it one of these days.
 I mean, a Chinese-Vietnamese bisexual protagonist with a trans supporting character who’s getting his own book?
 Nice.